-In her reply testimony, Ms. Dean stated that the testimony of Mr. Rábago did not provide any meaningful basis upon which the Commission should reject the company's proposed modifications to Part I.B. of Rate Rider RGB.
+In her reply testimony, Ms. Dean stated that the testimony of Mr. Rábago did not provide any meaningful basis upon which the Commission should reject the company's proposed modifications to Part I.B of Rate Rider RGB.
 This conclusion, she explained, stemmed from her view that the cost recovery design underlying the Capacity Reservation Charge and Rate RTA Charge fully comported with federal regulations.
 In addition, she disputed Mr. Rábago's claims that the company did not use actual cost or load data.

 As to this first point, Ms. Dean testified that the FERC rulemaking which created the regulations applicable to back-up power service-Order No. 69-recognized the right of utilities to recover the costs of making capacity and energy available to customers that require back-up power service.
-She cited language from the rulemaking supporting this view, including one section in which FERC stated: "where the utility must reserve capacity to provide service to a qualifying facility, the costs associated with such reservation are properly recoverable from the qualifying facility, if the utility would similarly assess these costs to non-generating customers."
-Ms. Dean then testified that the back-up power charges adhere to the requirements of non-discrimination inherent in this statement, as Part I.B. of Rate Rider RGB provides for the recovery of fixed costs to meet the capacity needs imposed on it by partial requirements customers with interconnected generation, just as the company does through its electric service rates for full requirements customers.
-Ms. Dean also observed that the Part I.B. charges ensure that Alabama Power does not discriminate against the customers served under Part I.A. of the tariff, and who are served under rates that already provide a means (e.g., demand charge) for the recovery of back-up power costs from partial requirements.
+She cited language from the rulemaking supporting this view, including one section in which FERC stated: "where the utility must reserve capacity to provide service to a qualifying facility, the costs associated with that reservation are properly recoverable from the qualifying facility, if the utility would similarly assess these costs to non-generating customers."
+Ms. Dean then testified that the back-up power charges adhere to the requirements of non-discrimination inherent in this statement, as Part I.B of Rate Rider RGB provides for the recovery of fixed costs to meet the capacity needs imposed on it by partial requirements customers with interconnected generation, just as the company does through its electric service rates for full requirements customers.
+Ms. Dean also observed that the Part I.B charges ensure that Alabama Power does not discriminate against the customers served under Part I.A of the tariff, and who are served under rates that already provide a means for the recovery of back-up power costs from partial requirements customers.

-Ms. Dean then reviewed the design methodology for the Part I.B. charges.
-As part of this review, Ms. Dean stressed that the only cost savings recognized by the company as a result of a customer installing solar generation and remaining interconnected to the company's system are those costs associated with variable energy (e.g., fuel cost savings).
+Ms. Dean then reviewed the design methodology for the Part I.B charges.
+As part of this review, Ms. Dean stressed that the only cost savings recognized by the company as a result of a customer installing and interconnecting solar generation are those associated with variable energy costs.
 These savings, Ms. Dean stated, are passed through to the customer as part of the calculation of the back-up power charges.
 In contrast, there are no fixed capacity cost savings, as the company is required to maintain sufficient capacity to serve the peak demand requirements of the customer, including those associated with backing up the customer's generator.

-Ms. Dean then addressed criticism from Mr. Rábago relating to the diversity considerations reflected in the back-up power charges and the manner by which the company arrived at 65 percent, as the amount of total fixed cost to be included in the back-up power charge.
-First, Ms. Dean explored Mr. Rábago's claim that solar generators have an availability factor of 95 percent, and reviewed additional literature that, in her opinion, refuted his claims and instead spoke to the reasonableness of the company's conclusions.
-Next Ms. Dean testified as to her disagreement with Mr. Rábago regarding the proper consideration of fluctuations in resource output due to factors affecting performance, like weather variability.
+Ms. Dean then addressed criticism from Mr. Rábago relating to the diversity considerations reflected in the back-up power charges and the manner by which the company arrived at 65 percent.
+First, she explored his claim that solar generators have an availability factor of 95 percent, and reviewed additional literature that, in her opinion, refuted his claims and instead spoke to the reasonableness of the company's conclusions.
+Next she testified as to her disagreement with Mr. Rábago regarding the proper consideration of fluctuations in resource output due to factors affecting performance, like weather variability.
 Back-up power service, Ms. Dean stated, covers all reductions in on-site generation, including unscheduled outages associated with the absence of sunlight.